Lucyjpjones/lj-fscr/testing.md

 - [x] By using the increment and decrement buttons, and clicking 'update' I am able to amend the quantity of an item in the bag
 - [x] I am able to enter a numeric value into the field to update the quantity
 - [x] I am not able to enter a non numeric value into the fields
+- [x] I am not able to update quantity with value outside of range 0-99
 - [x] I can remove the item from the bag by clicking 'remove'
 - [x] I can remove the item from the bag by entering 0 into the quantity field and clicking 'update'
 - [x] If amendments are made in the bag subtotal is updated accordingly